G8TIC/radar/README.md

 forward interesting traffic to the 1090MHz UK aggregator using an optimised, efficient and secure real-time UDP/IP protocol.

-Radar is designed to sit along side other feeders for flight tracking netwoprks such as FlightRadar24, FlightAware, OARC and Radar360 and has no known problems sharing resources with them.
+Radar is designed to sit along side other feeders for flight tracking networks such as FlightRadar24, FlightAware, OARC and Radar360 and has no known problems sharing resources with them.

 If you're looking for a pre-built Docker container image then Ramon KX1T maintains this project as a